U.S. Navy investigates video of dogs attacking Kaepernick fill-in

 The Navy said the "initial indications" are that no active duty personnel or equipment were used in the demonstration at the "independent organization's event."

-The Navy Seals Museum is located in Fort Pierce, Florida, which is north of West Palm Beach on the state's Atlantic Coast.
+The Navy SEAL Museum is located in Fort Pierce, Florida, which is north of West Palm Beach on the state's Atlantic Coast.
+According to its website, the National Navy UDT-SEAL Museum is the only museum dedicated solely to preserving the history of the U.S. Navy SEALs and their predecessors.